 By Dai Bando published 12/20/2021 (updated 11/30/2023)

 There are five new additions to my annual “Greatest Christmas Songs” list, now thirty songs in total!
-This is disconcerting, since my original raison d’être was the claim that there are only about ten good Christmas songs.
+This is disconcerting, since my original raison d’être was that there are only about ten good Christmas songs.
 Then ten became fifteen, then twenty-five, and now thirty.

 So, I appear to be wr…wr… challenged, in my original belief.